 Faculty in the Division of World Languages, Literatures and Cultures are active in their areas of specialization.
 Departments in our Division are committed to fostering an environment where research and creative activity thrive; research takes our students and faculty across the globe in the pursuit of scholarly engagement.
 Here you will find a sampling of our faculty's recent publications, exemplifying our committment to active engagement.
 Click on images to learn more about these publications.

-Recent Books by Faculty:
+Recent Books by Faculty

 Covering from 1915 to the present, this book deals with the role that artists and intellectuals have played regarding projects of European integration.